raspiblitz/raspiblitz/README.md

 ### FATPACK SD Card Image (Beginners - WebUI)

 This is the sd card image you should choose if your at the beginning of your RaspiBlitz journey or you are a casual node runner wanna download the next update - with WebUI & fast installing bonus apps.
-Its totally fine :)

 *WARNING: THIS IS STILL A RELEASE CANDIDATE VERSION</br>
 JUST USE FOR TESTING, HIGHER RISK OF LOSING FUNDS!*